odysseyindia/odyssey-tours/content/english/special-hotels/index.md

 type: special-hotels

 ---
-We specialise in small, hand picked boutique hotels and hoestays - many of these are destinations in their own right.
+We specialise in small, hand picked boutique hotels and homestays - many of these are destinations in their own right.
 You can find here a list of the options across India.